serpent-os/onboarding/README.md

     systemctl poweroff

-NB: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version is not compatible with the one used outside the container.
+**NB**: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version is not compatible with the one used outside the container.

 ## Support